ckCrimson/Field_Dynamic_System/README.md

 Below is a high-level conceptual diagram of the FDS framework, emphasizing the role of **Affected Systems** and **Ensembles**.

-> Note: GitHub supports Mermaid diagrams natively.
-> The `click` directives are optional; they can be wired to documentation sections or files.

 ```mermaid
 graph TD